 Cash Flow From Investing Activities: Definition

-Cash flow from investing activities typically refers to cash generated in a company by making or selling investments and/or earning from investments.
+Cash flow from investing activities typically refers to the cash generated in a company by making or selling investments and/or earning from investments.

 Cash flow from investing activities is a major component of the cash flow statement.
 The cash flow statement is one of the four annual financial statements prepared by companies at the end of the year.